 - Only individuals are eligible to be nominated, not organisations.

 - Nominees must be over sixteen (16) years of age as of the 1st day of July in the year of the nomination.

 - The award will be given to the person who has made the most significant voluntary contribution for the benefit of the Furneaux Community, organisations or individuals.

-- Recipients can receive only one Citizen of the Year Award during their lifetime.
+- Recipients can receive only one Volunteer of the Year Award during their lifetime.